Skip to content

 When you have chosen an appropriate profile you can start describing your dataset.
 All mandatory and recommended input fields are shown by default.
 You can choose to show or hide the recommended and optional input fields on the edit page by using the slide buttons at the top.
 Input fields already containing data are always shown.

 On the right side you see quick links to all the input fields.
-If you click on the title for a input field, you will get a tool tip with short information about what information that is expected as input.
+If you click on the title for an input field, you will get a tool tip with short information about what information that is expected as input.

 The three fields: Title, Description and Publisher are mandatory fields for a dataset.
 Remember that your organization may require you to enter information in mandatory fields in more than one language.
 To add a title in another language, click on "+ Title".
 A new row with input fields will appear where you can choose other languages.
 If you instead want to remove a row, click on the minus symbol on the right side.